isa-ulisboa/greends-dms-exercises/dms_ex_07_dbeaver.md

 To create amn ER for a particular database, click `Create a new ER Diagram`, give a name to your ER, browse to select a specific database and click on finish.
 The new diagram will appear on the right panel of DBeaver with tables, relationships, etc. You can right-click on top of the diagram to see different options of styles and attributes to be shown in the diagram.

-## 5. Reset the interface

-In the case your interface gets too confused, you can reset to the default using the menu

-`
-File --> Reset UI setting
-`

 > ## Submission of exercise
 > **Submit one file**:
 > 1. Make a screenshot of your terminal, logged in MariaDB and submit it via Moodle.